Thermomix Christmas Pudding Recipe

 If you have been storing the pudding in the fridge take it out the day before Christmas.
 On Christmas day:

-4. Serve with custard and ice-cream and a dash of grand marnier.
+- Serve with custard and ice-cream and a dash of Grand Marnier.
+(Not for children)

 Let’s Connect!